tacman/msgphp/docs/ddd/entities.md

 They are defined in a dedicated namespace for discovery, respectively `Msgphp\Domain\Entity\Fields\` and `MsgPhp\Domain\Entity\Features\`.
 Additionally more specific fields and features can be provided per domain layer.

+!!! note
-See also the [reference](../reference/entities.md) page for all available entities provided per domain.
+    See the [reference](../reference/entities.md) page for all available entities provided per domain

 ## Entity Fields